-The Superintendent or Head of School of the school shall recommend the expulsion of a pupil for any of the following acts committed at school or at a school activity off school grounds, unless the principal or superintendent finds that expulsion is inappropriate, due to the particular circumstance:
+The Head will recommend the expulsion of any pupil who commits any of the following acts at school or at a school activity off school grounds, unless he or she determines that expulsion should not be recommended under the circumstances or that an alternative means of correction would address the conduct:

 - 1. Causing serious physical injury to another person, except in self-defense. - 2.
 Possession of any knife or other dangerous object of no reasonable use to the pupil. - 3.
-Unlawful possession of any controlled substance. - 4.
-Robbery or extortion. - 5.
-Assault or battery upon any school employee.
+Unlawful possession of any controlled substance, except for either of the following: - a.
+The first offense for the possession of not more than one ounce of marijuana.